rojaAchary/vectors_arrays_matrices/README.md

 Programming is a great way to get insights about math concepts.
 You’ll see here tips and tricks to learn math, more specifically linear algebra, from a coding perspective.
 You’ll see the relationship between Numpy functions and linear algebra abstract concepts.

-At the end of this mini-tutorial, you’ll know what are vectors & matrices, and why they are the core of machine learning and data science..
+At the end of this mini-tutorial, you’ll know what are arrays ,vectors & matrices, and why they are the core of machine learning and data science.. so lets gets started

 ## What you will learn
 ✅Array are Homogeneous Data Structure<br>